Featured

 Decide which direction to hike

-Clockwise or counter-clockwise?
 The most popular direction to hike through the Enchantments is counter-clockwise, starting at Stuart Lake trailhead with Colchuck Lake as your first lake and Aasgard Pass as your ascent route.
+You end lower than you started and it takes less time.

 Arrange transportation or a car drop

-You can choose from the two-car method, shuttle method, friend drop-off method, thumbing method, or walking the eight miles back to get your car at the end.
 If you’re planning to use an Enchantments shuttle, make arrangements for that online well in advance.

 Pack the right gear